Do modifications affect the stability or shelf life of oligos?

 For the modifications tested at this point, the pattern of degradation seen for modified oligos is similar to that for standard oligos.
-Those are:

 For optimal stability, oligos that are to be stored long term should be stored frozen, at –20°C. If the oligos are going to be resuspended, storage in a TE buffer (10 mM Tris, 0.1 mM EDTA, pH 7.5–8.0; such as IDTE